0xbythesecond/Azure-Firewall/README.md

   <img src="https://github.com/0xbythesecond/Azure-Firewall/blob/main/Add%20Network%20Rule%20Collection%20Settings.png?raw=true" height="90%" width="90%" alt="Create Network Rule Collection Settings"/>
 - Save the network rule and continue to the next task.

   >**Note**: Azure Firewall includes a built-in rule collection for infrastructure FQDNs that are allowed by default.
-These FQDNs are specific for the platform and can't be used for other purposes.
+These FQDNs are specific to the platform and can't be used for other purposes.

      </details>